DDDEastMidlandsLimited/dddem-blog/_posts/2019-12-01-submission-process.md

 By having the attendees vote on what they want to see, the selection becomes more a reflection of the communities interests rather than our own personal ones.
 Plus - it would be really difficult to choose between the talks.
 It's not a job we would really want!

+The organisers don't see speaker details during the voting process.
+Sometimes we do find out through requests to edit a description or title, or because we need to ask someone to alter a submission for various reasons.
+Only one person will have access to do that though, and on a whole, not even we see who submitted which talk.

-We do hold the right to shuffle a few talks to help on initiatives such as diversity, and each speaker only gets to present the top voted talk if a number of their talks makes it into the top billing votes.
+After voting has finished, the organisers do get to see the speaker details.
+We hold the right to shuffle a few talks to help on initiatives such as diversity, and each speaker only gets to present the top voted talk if a number of their talks makes it into the top billing votes.
 Even with the few talks we may shuffle, only the top voted meeting our criteria will get in and we only adjust up to 20% of the full schedule.

 #### Unconscious bias of those selecting.